Maharashtra officials told to pay activist Rs 2 lakh for blocking letter from jail to mother

 Tated also remarked that the Taloja prison superintendent had committed a “great mistake” by not forwarding Ferreira’s letter to his mother in July 2021.

-Ferreira’s letter, titled “Stan’s profound simplicity”, described his interactions with his co-accused and tribal rights activist Stan Swamy.
+Ferreira’s letter described his relationship with his co-accused and tribal rights activist Stan Swamy.

 Swamy died in custody at a Mumbai hospital on July 5, 2021, nearly nine months after he was arrested.
 The 84-year-old suffered from multiple ailments, including Parkinson’s disease, and contracted the coronavirus infection at the Taloja prison.